nullromo/kylekovacs/blog/commander-primer/README.md

   - This rule does not apply to basic lands
 - Some cards are banned.
 See [the banlist].
 - One card in the deck is designated as the **commander** of the deck
-  - The commander must be a legendary creature
+  - The commander must be a legendary creature, a legendary vehicle, or a legendary spacecraft with at least one power/toughness box.
+Additionally, some cards not in these categories specify that they can be your commander.
 - All the non-commander cards in the deck must fall under the **color identity** of the commander.
   - Color identity is determined by the mana symbols on the card (in either the card's mana cost or its rules text) and the card's color indicator (if any).
 For example, the card Ancient Grudge is red, but its color identity is red and green.
 Hybrid mana symbols, like those seen in Dovescape count as both colors when determining the card's color and when determining its color identity.
 Hence, Dovescape is blue and white, and its color identity is blue and white.